praweshlamsal/Cinelog/README.md

   - Users can share diary entries with others
   - Users can receive notifications for upcoming film releases
   - Users have an in-app tutorial for first-time usage
+  -
+- ### Aashutosh Rimal
+  - Users can visualize their movie-watching habits in a graph
+  - Users can shake their device to generate a random movie suggestion from their diary
+  - Users can set the app to dark mode in the app settings
+  - Users have an animated splash screen when starting the app

 - ### Sunny Gurung
     - Users can tag diary entries with genres